-Question: Upon Completion of Your Dissertation Writing, how Have you Enacted Collaboration in Terms of Your own Writing or Pedagogy?
+Question: Upon Completion of Your Dissertation Writing, how Have you Enacted this question.

+Collaboration in Terms of Your own Writing or Pedagogy?

 Laura and Sabatino arranged this section.
-Thus, they are each listed as the lead authors for this question.

-Nancy Welch: First, Pat, I don't know if you remember this, but my first experience with trying to collaborate on something was when I was a Master's student and I presented at 4Cs for the first time and you were on the panel and said, 'Why don't we put..."
+Thus, they are each listed as the lead authors for trying to collaborate on something was when I was a Master's student and I presented at 4Cs for the first time and you were on the panel and said, 'Why don't we put..."